pallets-eco/flask-security/docs/customizing.rst

 401, 403, Oh My
 +++++++++++++++
 For a very long read and discussion; look at `this`_.
-Out of the box, Flask-Security in tandem with Flask-Login, behave as follows:
+Out of the box, Flask-Security in tandem with Flask-Login, behaves as follows:

     * If authentication fails as the result of a `@login_required`, `@auth_required("session", "token")`, or `@token_auth_required` then if the request 'wants' a JSON